AAANY Youth Programs

 We'll be kickstarting the spring sessions for our youth programs this month!
 This semester, we'll be offering College Hour, Homework Help, the Youth Racial Justice Program, as well as launching our Young Women Leadership Program in April!

 This program will provide high school students with assistance with their college applications, essays, and interviews from college student mentors who have already gone through the college application process and who already know how stressing and tiring the process is.
 College Hour gives students the chance to interact with others, learn from our student mentors about the college experience, and more.
 If a student completes the work they needed to, they can then get the time to finish their homework and assist others with their homework.
 College Hour is the ultimate hour(s) for students to get the help they need to finish their school and college work!
-College Hour at the association will be held Mondays from 3-5PM.
-On Wednesdays, there will be Homework Hour where students will be able to assist each other with their work and get the help they need with their homework.
+College Hour at the association will be held Mondays from 2-5PM.
+On Wednesdays, there will be a discussion circle where students can bring in an article or a topic that affects them.
+They will be able to bring awareness to issues that matter to them while receiving advise and support from peers and mentors.

 Click here to sign up today!

 The Youth Racial Justice Program